27 Most Famous Wrestling Moves of All Time

 The 619 is one of those moves that shouldn’t work as well as it does.
 Mysterio delivers a spinning kick through the ropes to an opponent draped over the second rope, then follows up with a springboard move.
 The setup is contrived, the execution requires perfect positioning, and realistically, opponents should see it coming every time.

-But it works because it’s unique, it looks cool, and Mysterio’s athleticism sells it.
-Named after San Diego’s area code, the 619 became Mysterio’s signature move during his WWE run and helped define the cruiserweight style in American wrestling.
+But it works because it’s unique, it looks spectacular, and Mysterio’s athleticism sells it completely.
+Named after San Diego’s area code, the 619 became Mysterio’s signature during his WWE run and helped define the cruiserweight style in American wrestling.

 What do you expect from a high-flyer who revolutionized what smaller wrestlers could do in WWE?
 You get innovation born from necessity.
-Mysterio couldn’t powerbomb guys, so he created offense around his agility.
-The 619 is the perfect example of playing to your strengths.
+Mysterio couldn’t powerbomb guys, so he built offense around his agility.
+The 619 is the perfect example of playing to your strengths — and understanding your role as a babyface who the crowd desperately wants to see win.

 Goldberg’s Spear and Jackhammer

-Goldberg’s entire offense was built around intensity and power, and his two finishers embodied that.
-The Spear – a running shoulder tackle – and the Jackhammer – a delayed vertical suplex dropped into a slam – were both about overwhelming opponents with raw strength.
+Goldberg’s entire offense was built around intensity and power, and his two finishers embodied that perfectly.
+The Spear — a running shoulder tackle — and the Jackhammer — a delayed vertical suplex dropped into a slam — were both about overwhelming opponents with raw strength.

 The Spear itself isn’t innovative.
 Edge used it.
 Roman Reigns uses it.
 Rhino’s Gore was arguably more impactful.
-But Goldberg’s Spear in WCW came with an undefeated streak, making it feel unstoppable.
-Same with the Jackhammer – it’s just a stalling suplex, but when you’re 173-0, every move looks devastating.
+But Goldberg’s Spear in WCW came attached to an undefeated streak, making it feel genuinely unstoppable.
+Same with the Jackhammer — it’s just a stalling suplex, but when you’re 173-0, every move looks devastating.

 That’s the lesson here: booking matters more than the move itself.
 Goldberg’s finishers worked because WCW protected him.
-The second his streak ended, the moves lost some of their mystique.
-It’s all about presentation.
+The second his streak ended, the moves lost their mystique.
+It’s all about presentation — which is exactly the debate we explore in our look at AEW vs. WWE’s approach to building stars.

 Randy Orton’s RKO

-Standard RKO: The classic RKO involves Orton grabbing his opponent’s head in a three-quarter facelock and swiftly dropping to the mat, driving the opponent’s face into the canvas.
-This move can be executed from a standing position or as a counter to an opponent’s maneuver, exemplifying its versatility.
+Standard RKO: The classic version — Orton grabs his opponent’s head in a three-quarter facelock and swiftly drops to the mat, driving their face into the canvas.
+Executable from standing or as a direct counter, this is the foundation for everything else.

-Springboard RKO: Orton intercepts an opponent leaping from the ropes in this variation.
-A notable instance occurred at WrestleMania 31 when Orton countered Seth Rollins’ Curb Stomp attempt with a mid-air RKO, showcasing his timing and agility.
+Springboard RKO: Orton intercepts an opponent leaping from the ropes mid-flight.
+The defining example came at WrestleMania 31 when he countered Seth Rollins’ Curb Stomp attempt with a mid-air RKO — one of the most memorable spots of the decade.

 John Cena’s Attitude Adjustment

-The Attitude Adjustment – formerly called the F-U as a shot at Brock Lesnar’s F-5 – is a fireman’s carry takeover where Cena flips the opponent off his shoulders and slams them to the mat.
-It’s not technically complex, but it showcases Cena’s strength.
+The Attitude Adjustment — formerly called the F-U as a shot at Brock Lesnar’s F-5 — is a fireman’s carry takeover where Cena flips the opponent off his shoulders and slams them to the mat.
+It’s not technically complex, but it showcases Cena’s legitimate strength and fits his character as the never-give-up babyface who overpowers opponents through sheer will.

 Here’s the reality: Cena used this move to win 16 world championships.
-That’s the only stat that matters.
-The move itself is fine – nothing groundbreaking, but reliable and safe.
-It fits Cena’s character as the never-give-up babyface who overpowers opponents.
+That’s the only stat that ultimately matters.
+Reliable, safe, and well-branded — it did its job for nearly two decades.

 The problem?
 Cena kicked out of so many finishers during his run that his own finisher got devalued by comparison.
 How many times did guys kick out of the AA?
 Too many.
-That’s the danger of 50/50 booking – even your world champion’s finisher starts to feel less special.
+That’s the danger of 50/50 booking — even your top star’s finisher loses its authority when it can’t reliably end a match.
+It’s a cautionary tale about what happens when WWE loses the thread on protecting its stars.

-This term, often used in Spanish as “suicida,” precedes any maneuver executed from any part of the wrestling ring to its exterior.
-A prevalent example is the ‘suicide dive’, known in Spanish as “topé suicida,” translating to “suicide headbutt.”
-Additionally, when a wrestler performs a somersault after springing through the ropes or leaping over the top rope to land back-first on their opponent, this move is known as a ‘suicide senton’ or ‘topé con giro,’ meaning ‘spinning headbutt’ in Spanish.
-Outside Mexico, this move is sometimes inaccurately referred to as “topé con hilo,” a mistranslation originating in Japan.
-This misnomer persists even though “hilo” in Spanish means “thread.”
+This term, often used in Spanish as “suicida,” precedes any maneuver executed from inside the wrestling ring to its exterior.
+The most common example is the suicide dive — known in Spanish as “topé suicida,” translating to “suicide headbutt.”
+When a wrestler performs a somersault after springing through or over the top rope to land back-first on their opponent, this is called a topé con giro (“spinning headbutt”).
+Outside Mexico, this move is sometimes inaccurately called “topé con hilo,” a mistranslation originating in Japan — “hilo” in Spanish simply means “thread.”

 High-Flying Finishers: Evolution and Impact

-Now we’re getting into the moves that changed wrestling’s athletic standards.
-The Swanton Bomb, Shooting Star Press, and Frog Splash all came from different wrestling traditions but converged in American wrestling during the late 90s and early 2000s.
+The Swanton Bomb, Shooting Star Press, and Frog Splash all came from different wrestling traditions but converged in American wrestling during the late ’90s and early 2000s, raising the bar for what audiences expected from aerial performers.
+These are the moves that changed what wrestling looked like.

 Jeff Hardy’s Swanton Bomb

-The Swanton Bomb is a corkscrew senton – Jeff Hardy climbs to the top rope, does a complete backflip rotation, and lands back-first on the opponent.
+The Swanton Bomb is a corkscrew senton — Hardy climbs to the top rope, executes a complete backflip rotation, and lands back-first on the opponent.
 It looks impressive, it’s high-risk, and it perfectly captures Hardy’s daredevil character.
+What made his version iconic was where he’d hit it from.
+Normal top rope?
+Sure.
+Ladder?
+Absolutely.
+Steel cage?
+Why not.
+The move scaled with the stipulation, and Hardy’s willingness to put his body on the line made it credible.
+The downside: it destroyed his body over time.
+That’s the permanent trade-off of high-flying offense.

 Shooting Star Press